joeydumont/complex_bessel/README.md

 complex_bessel
 ==============

 A C++ library to evaluate Bessel functions of all kinds.
+More information can be found on the [website](http://valandil.github.io/complex_bessel).

 ## Introduction